CodiumTeam/node-express-introduction/express/README.md

 - The filename should be called _requests.log_
 - Each line of the log should contain:
     - The date when the request was made
-    - The url that accesss
+    - The url that access

 Tip: Follow the [Middleware express guide](https://expressjs.com/es/guide/writing-middleware.html)